BoneInscri/ics-pa/notes/PA_2.md

 ==BGEU指令==

 ```
-02c5fe63          	bgeu	a1,a2,800000d0
+02c5fe63          	bgeu	a1，a2，800000d0
 ```

 ![image-20231113155803422](PA_2.assets/image-20231113155803422.png)

 ![image-20231113155832281](PA_2.assets/image-20231113155832281.png)

-BGE and **BGEU** take the branch **if rs1 is greater than or equal to rs2**, using signed and **unsigned comparison respectively**.
-Note, BGT, BGTU, BLE, and BLEU can be synthesized by reversing the operands to BLT, BLTU, BGE, and BGEU, respectively.
+BGE and **BGEU** take the branch **if rs1 is greater than or equal to rs2**， using signed and **unsigned comparison respectively**.
+Note， BGT， BGTU， BLE， and BLEU can be synthesized by reversing the operands to BLT， BLTU， BGE， and BGEU， respectively.